mozilla/wp-offline-content/wp-offline-content/readme.txt

 Alternatively,

 1. Clone or download the project repository
-2. Copy `wp-offline` directory inside your WordPress installation plugins directory
+2. Copy `wp-offline-content` directory inside your WordPress installation plugins directory
 3. Enable the plugin from the admin panel

 == Frequently Asked Questions ==